Souravsinha96/material-ui-arc/README.md

 URL: https://material-ui-arc-teal.vercel.app/

-This project is bulit mainly on React and Material-UI.
+This project is built mainly on React and Material-UI.

 Core Features:
 1. Pages are built on Material-UI components.